danielme85/simple-server-info/readme.md

 [![Codecov](https://img.shields.io/codecov/c/github/danielme85/simple-server-info.svg?style=flat-square)](https://codecov.io/gh/danielme85/simple-server-info)

- A simple PHP 7.0+ class to provide system information about your server/system build. 🖥️ Made with efficiency and simplicity in mind.
+ A simple PHP 7.0+ class to provide system information about your server/system build. 🖥️ Get CPU information and load.
+Memory and storage/volume usage and information.
+Made with efficiency and simplicity in mind.
  Information is read from the virtual filesystem "/proc" on Unix systems, as such Procfs is required. https://en.wikipedia.org/wiki/Procfs
  Most Linux distro's should support this.
 Windows and OSX is not supported... 😥